Skip to content

 5. Regularly test and maintain your generator.

 WEN recommends that you run your generator at least once a month to ensure there are no problems.
-Make sure to plug in a couple of loads and run the generator for at least 15 – 20 minutes.
+Make sure to plug in a couple of loads and run the generator for at least 15 to 20 minutes.
 Not only will this keep your generator in tip-top shape, it will help familiarize you with your generator, which means you’ll be confident and ready to handle the worst that storm season can throw at you.

 Leave a comment